 Generally speaking, yes.
 Ground source heating uses less CO2 than other forms of heating systems, particularly electric heating or coal.
 It isn't, however, CO2-free, as the compressor unit still requires electricity to run.

-Because the heat pumps are generating their energy from a renewable source — that is, the earth itself — ground source heating is considered a renewable form of energy.
+Because the heat pumps generate their energy from a renewable source — that is, the earth itself — ground source heating is considered a renewable form of energy.
 This means that if you install one, you may be eligible for a grant under the Boiler Upgrade Scheme scheme.

 Ground source heat pumps are generally considered to be more energy-efficient than air source heat pumps.
 This is because the heat taken from the ground is transferred through the pipes in the garden via water, which is better at holding heat than air.